iferdel/sensor-data-streaming-pubsub/README.md

 <details>
 <summary><strong>:mag: Key Architectural Points</strong></summary>

-- **Data Transfer**: The solution is intended to use Protobuf as a data serialization format to match real scenarios with embedded C or C++.
-However, for the initial setup (POC), the Go encoding/gob serializer is in use to ease development.
+- **Data Transfer**: The solution is designed to use MQTT for publishing sensor measurements.
+Currently, JSON is used for serialization, although Protobuf appears particularly suitable for real-world scenarios involving embedded C or C++. *As a side note*: the initial deployment of the project uses Go's encoding/gob serializer to simplify development.
 - **Infrastructure**: This project integrates with my [homelab](https://github.com/iferdel/homelab), which simulates a cloud-like environment on bare metal using TalosOS and GitOps with FluxCD.
-The only service that's out from the cluster is the command line tool which is intended to be used within a remote machine that needs to authenticate in order to interact with the sensor cluster.
+The only service that's out from the cluster is the command line tool which is intended to be used within a remote machine that needs to authenticate in order to interact with the sensor cluster by means of api keys for auth.
-- **CI/CD**: For CI/CD, I’m using a private Jenkins server and Docker Hub for image storage, while the GitHub repository hosts the source code.
-The whole CD would be handled with FluxCD.
+- **CI/CD**: For CI I’m using a private Jenkins server and Docker Hub for image storage, while the GitHub repository hosts the source code.
+The whole CD is handled with FluxCD in a GitOps approach.
 - **Secrets**: I’m using Azure Key Vault for secrets in the homelab.
 - **Database**: The solution uses PostgreSQL with [TimeScaleDB](https://www.timescale.com/), an extension optimized for time-series data.
 In a real scenario, the paid cloud tier would be in use, but for this project I’m storaging everything on bare metal.
 - **Data Management**: TimeScaleDB’s policies handle data expiration and compression, preventing storage overflow and improving performance.
 - **Visualization**: Grafana is used for near real-time dashboards, leveraging its querying capabilities to visualize time-series data stored as well as stats from the database itself by means of wrapping the stats from pg_stat_statements and pg_stat_kcache with postgres CTEs and procedures.
 Last by not least, to query logs (e.g. sensor boot logs) from sources like Loki.
 - **Alarms**: *...*
 - **Communication Protocols**:
-    - *Sensor communication uses MQTT with streaming queues.*
+    - *Sensor communicates with the Message Broker using MQTT protocol into a stream queue.*
+    - *Measurements consumer service consumes from the stream queue by means of the custom RabbitMQ streaming protocol using single active consumer feature.*
     - *Inter-service communication uses AMQP with RabbitMQ, employing quorum queues.*
     - *Alarm service communication uses gRPC for low-latency communication with the machine where the sensor to affect behaviour*